-The so-called “gig economy”, consisting of private hire drivers, couriers, and other low paid workers, is infamous for the companies bogusly classing these individuals as “independent contractors” in order to deprive them of employment rights to which they are legally entitled.
-Whilst it’s true that most private hire drivers and couriers are self-employed, what the tribunals have told us over and over again is that they are limb (b) workers, a type of self-employed person who is entitled to rights like minimum wage, paid holidays, pensions, protection from discrimination, and more.
+We are also campaigning for worker status.
+The so-called “gig economy”, consisting of private hire drivers, couriers, and other low paid workers, is infamous for the companies bogusly classing these individuals as “independent contractors” in order to deprive us of employment rights to which we are legally entitled.
+Whilst it’s true that most private hire drivers and couriers are self-employed, what the tribunals have told us over and over again is that we are limb (b) workers, a type of self-employed person who is entitled to rights like minimum wage, paid holidays, pensions, protection from discrimination, and more.
 The IWGB has been at the forefront of waging these test cases to establish rights across these industries.
 Important victories have included the cases against Uber, CitySprint, Addison Lee, and The Doctors Laboratory.
-In addition to waging test cases the IWGB also campaigns for better wages, collective bargaining, and engages actively in the national policy debate on this topic.

-The union creates real collective power among workers to ensure that their employers are held to account
+The union creates real collective power among drivers to ensure that our operators are held to account

 Part of the IWGB

 UPHD is a branch of the The Independent Workers’ Union of Great Britain (IWGB) is a new and dynamic union which represents mainly low paid migrant workers, such as outsourced cleaners and security guards, workers in the so-called “gig economy”, such as bicycle couriers and Uber drivers, and foster care workers.
 The IWGB specializes in representing sections of the workforce which have traditionally been non-unionised and under-represented.